 - 1 tablespoon Coconut oil

-- 4 cloves Garlic (finely chopped or minced)
+- 4 cloves Garlic finely chopped

-- 1 Tomato or used tinned tomatoes
+- 1 whole Tomato diced

 - 1 teaspoon Turmeric powder